spell-music/csound-expression/tutorial/SynthTutorial.md

 ~~~

 Normal values for resonance range from 1 to 100.
 We should carefully
 adjust the scaling factor after filtering.
-Filters change the ovelrall vloume of the signal.
+Filters change the volume of the signal.

 We can align the center frequency with pitch.
 So that if we make pitch higher
 the center frequency gets higher and we get more bright sounds: